nxp-auto-linux/ipc-shm-us/README.rst

 HW platforms
 ============
-The driver includes support of the following platforms:
- - S32V234 silicon, cut 2.1, maskset #1N81U
+The supported processors are listed in the sample application documentation.

 Configuration notes
 ===================